What Are Psilocybin Mushrooms?

-In extreme cases, people who have used magic mushrooms have hallucinated to the point of enduring physical pain or causing pain to others.
-Continued use of magic mushrooms can create long-term psychosis.
-Based on research by The Johns Hopkins University School of Medicine, even one strong dose of psilocybin mushrooms can alter a person’s personality for more than a year, and perhaps permanently.
+Continued use of Magic Mushrooms can create long-term psychosis.
+Research by the Johns Hopkins University School of Medicine has found that even 1 strong dose of Psilocybin Mushrooms can alter a person’s personality for more than a year and perhaps permanently.

 Psilocybin Mushroom Addiction

-There is a debate over whether or not magic mushrooms are addictive.
-Like any substance, someone can become dependent on the substance for different reasons.
-The more someone uses mushrooms, they may begin to crave more of the substance.
-In some cases, individuals may prefer to combine psilocybin mushrooms with another substance for a difference effect, especially LSD.
-For this reason, people are more likely to become psychologically addicted to psilocybin mushrooms than physically addicted.
+There is a debate over whether or not Magic Mushrooms are addictive.
+Like any substance, someone can become dependent for different reasons.
+The more someone uses, the more they may begin to crave the substance.
+In some cases, individuals may prefer to combine Psilocybin Mushrooms with another substance (like LSD) for a different effect.
+For this reason, people are more likely to develop a psychological dependence to Psilocybin Mushrooms rather than a physical dependence.

 Make a Call (855) 826-4464